seqan/seqan3/doc/tutorial/argument_parser/index.md

 3. Add a positional option to the parser that sets the variable `file_path` so our program knows the location of the data file to read in.
 4. Add an option `-y/--year` that sets the variable `year`, which will enable our program to filter the data by only including a season if it got released after the value `year`.
 5. Add an option `-a/--aggregate-by` that sets the variable `aggregate_by`, which will enable our program choose between aggregating by mean or median.
-6. Add a flag `-H/--header-is-set` that sets the variable `notation`, which lets the program know whether it should ignore the first line in the file.
+6. Add a flag `-H/--header-is-set` that sets the variable `header_is_set`, which lets the program know whether it should ignore the first line in the file.

 Take a look at the help page again after you've done all of the above.
 You will notice that your options have been automatically included. **Copy and paste the example data file from the introduction** and check if your options are set correctly by trying the following few calls: